 jointseg

-package to partition bivariate DNA copy number signals from SNP array data into segments of constant parent-specific copy number.
-We demonstrate the use of the PSSeg
+partition bivariate DNA copy number signals from SNP array data into

-Please see Appendix for citing jointseg
+Please see Appendix \(\ref{citation}\) for citing

 .